mattmassicotte/three/README.md

 Three is intended for systems and low-level programming that would typically be done with C.  When compared to C, Three's goals are:

-- Add Closures
+- Closures
-- Add Namespacing
+- Namespacing
-- Reduce macro usage
+- Reduced macro usage
-- Standardize method of conditional compilation
+- Standardization of conditional compilation
-- Provide language-level constructs for atomic and transactional memory operations
+- Language-level constructs for atomic and transactional memory operations
-- Standardize and simplify attributes
+- Standardized and simplified attributes
-- Support vector instructions
+- Vector instructions
-- Standardize linkage and ABI controls
+- Linkage and ABI controls
-- Standardize API documentation notation
+- API documentation notation
+- Library+header packaging
+- 95% native compatibility with existing C headers

 ####Why does Three exist?